francisnormand/GeometricEigenModeModel/README.md

 Download the data from this OSF repository: https://osf.io/rz3hw/

+Each folder downloaded needs to be placed in the data/ folder.

 ### 2. Set up the conda environment

 The repository includes an `environment.yml` file to recreate the python environment used for the analyses: